Mayoral, City Council candidates share visions for Dunwoody’s future during polite forum

 The proposed 2020 budget indicates that revenue over the next five years is going to come in at a much slower pace, if at all, Miller said, meaning expenses will outgrow revenue unless the city makes “some serious adjustments.”

 Harris said only one intersection improvement is funded in the proposed 2020 budget and there needs to be more intersection improvements funded because they help alleviate traffic congestion in the city.
-She also noted there was funding for what to do with the old Austin Elementary site.
+She also noted there was zero funding for what to do with the old Austin Elementary site.

 Miller asked Harris what specifically she would do to improve schools in Dunwoody and she said there are currently eight school teams that share one field.
 She said she would work to make sure the schools are given priority to use the new Brook Run Park athletic fields when they are finished.
 She also said planting trees around the school trailers to try to hide them from view is important.

-Note: This story has been updated to correct that Harris said there is zero funding in the 2020 proposed budget for what to do with the old Austin Elementary School site.